-- · Universal Serial Bus (USB) interface
+- Universal Serial Bus (USB) interface

 - RS-232 Serial

 - Parallel (IEEE 1284.4)

-• 10/100 Ethernet
+- 10/100 Ethernet

-The Zebra Setup Utility is designed to assist you with installing these interfaces.
-Be sure to review the cabling and unique parameters for each physical printer communication interface in Interface Cable Requirements on page 34 and Interface Wiring on page 89.
-This will help you make configuration setup choices before and immediately after applying power to the printer.
+The Zebra Setup Utilities application is designed to help you install these interfaces.
+Review the cabling and unique parameters for each physical printer communication interface in Interface Cable Requirements on page 33 and Interface Wiring on page 96.
+This will help you make your configuration setup choices before and immediately after applying power to the printer.

-CAUTION: Keep the power switch in the OFF position when attaching the interface cable.
+IMPORTANT: Keep the power switch in the OFF position when attaching the interface cable.
 The power cord must be inserted into the power supply and the power receptacle on the back of the printer before you connect or disconnect the communications cables.

-The Zebra Setup Utility configuration wizards will instruct you to turn the printer's power on at the appropriate time to complete the printer installation.
+Zebra Setup Utilities configuration wizards will instruct you to turn printer power ON at the appropriate time to complete the printer installation.